hexoxide/raspberry-dependency/README.md

 apt install doxygen automake autoconf libtool zookeeper libzookeeper-mt-dev
 ```

 Afterwards execute the `install-dependencies.sh` script to perform the entire setup operation.
 The entire process can take up to 4 hours to complete.

+## 2.1 Setup unique hostnames for nodes
 Execute the code below to set a unique hostname for the node(Change the HOSTNAME value).
+This code will also change the SSH banner.

 ```
 sudo -s